r-grandorder/tri-hermes/en/pages/Singularity/orleans.md

 Very well, I will allow it.
 You, the Master over there.

 **Berserk Lancer:**
-You are a {(M) man /(F) woman} who does not lose sight of themselves amidst the battle.
+You are a [♂ man /♀ woman] who does not lose sight of themselves amidst the battle.
 Next time, summon me.

 **Berserk Lancer:**
 Then I will show you the true power of my lance.